blockstarter/lsxc/README.md

 ```

-use it `lscx -h -t ./template.html`
+use it as `lscx -h -t ./template.html`